Eugene writes a variety of articles on the Maven coalition network of sites, covering topics such as gardening, DIY, photography, and STEM.

-Acetic Acid and Vinegar
+Vinegar and Acetic Acid

-The active ingredient in vinegar is acetic acid, also known by it's more modern name, ethanoic acid.
+The active ingredient in vinegar is acetic acid, also known by its more modern name, ethanoic acid.
 When alcohol turns sour, ethanol is chemically converted to ethanoic acid.
 The formula for the acid is CH3COOH.

 Vinegar has a 5% acetic acid content.

 - Baths, showers, toilets: Vinegar is great for removing brown iron stains and limescale from baths, showers and toilets.
 The stains can be sprayed with vinegar stored in a window cleaning pump spray bottle.